-CBD can be extracted and formulated in a multitude of ways, but for selling and shipping purposes, it must be derived from the hemp plant specifically.
+CBD can be extracted and formulated in many ways, but it must be derived from the hemp plant for selling and shipping purposes.
 Additionally, it is federally legal to ship CBD extracts within the United States as long as it contains less than 0.3% of THC within the product.

 Factors to Consider When Shipping CBD

 Remember how we said above that it is federally legal to sell CBD in the US, with specific regulations?
-Well — like everything else in life — there are exceptions to this rule.
-Those rules fall into the hands of the states, who get to determine their own laws when it comes to CBD shipping.
+Like everything else in life, there are exceptions to this rule.
+Those rules fall into the hands of the states, who get to determine their laws when it comes to CBD shipping.

 We’re not going to get into the weeds here (pun absolutely intended), but it’s important to understand how specific each state law can be when it comes to CBD shipping.
-For example, some states may have the same rule for THC levels as the federal law while other states may not allow CBD products with any THC levels.
+For example, some states may have the same rule for THC levels as the federal law, while others may not allow CBD products with any THC levels.

 This is another big one to confirm before shipping any CBD products internationally.
-Some countries specify the maximum amount of THC allowed in CBD items while others have a strict ban on anything cannabis-related coming into their country.
-Be sure to check with your international carriers to determine their specific regulations or the country’s main governmental website for more info!
+Some countries specify the maximum amount of THC allowed in CBD items, while others have a strict ban on anything cannabis-related coming into their country.
+Check with your international carriers to determine their specific regulations or the country’s main governmental website for more info!

-So, who actually accepts CBD shipments?
-Most of the major carriers will ship CBD products, but each carrier has their own rules and regulations.
+So, who accepts CBD shipments?
+Most major carriers will ship CBD products, but each carrier has its own rules and regulations.
 Here are just a few examples:

-- UPS: UPS will not ship a product if it has been made at the same facility that also has marijuana-derived products.
+- UPS: UPS will not ship a product if made at the same facility as marijuana-derived products.

-- FedEx: FedEx only recently allowed CBD shipping, but now allows shipments of hemp-derived CBD only (no marijuana-derived products!).
-They also ban the shipment of any “raw or unrefined hemp plants”.
+- FedEx: FedEx only recently allowed CBD shipping but now will enable shipments of hemp-derived CBD only (no marijuana-derived products!).
+They also ban the shipment of “raw or unrefined hemp plants.”

 - USPS: Along with the federal and state law regulations, the USPS requires that the mailer “retains records establishing compliance with such laws and plans, including laboratory test results, licenses, or compliance reports, for no less than 3 years after the date of mailing”.